Kenza-AI/sagify/docs/index.md

 - `OPENAI_EMBEDDINGS_MODEL`: It should have one of values [here](https://platform.openai.com/docs/models/embeddings).
 - `OPENAI_IMAGE_CREATION_MODEL`: It should have one of values [here](https://platform.openai.com/docs/models/dall-e).

-Now, you can run the command `sagify llm start-local-gateway --image sagify-llm-gateway:v0.1.0` to start the LLM Gateway locally.
+Now, you can run the command `sagify llm gateway --image sagify-llm-gateway:v0.1.0 --start-local` to start the LLM Gateway locally.
 You can change the name of the image via the `--image` argument.

 This command will output the Docker container id.
 You can stop the container by executing `docker stop <CONTAINER_ID>`.